Bennett-Arcane Long Camp

-Bennett-Arcane Long Camp was a 1849er camp set up in December 1849 in Death Valley as they traveled to the California Gold Rush.
+Bennett-Arcane Long Camp was a camp set up in December 1849 in Death Valley as a group traveled to the California Gold Rush.
 They were emigrants crossing the harsh desert to get to California.
-The camp was located just west of valley's Badwater Basin in present day Death Valley National Park.
-Badwater Basin is lowest point in North America and the United States, at a depth of 282 ft below sea level.
+The camp was located just west of Badwater Basin in present-day Death Valley National Park.
+Badwater Basin is the lowest point in North America at a depth of 282 ft below sea level.
 The Bennett-Arcane party became known as the Death Valley '49ers.